Written Text Guidance

 Make text easy to read and understand

 Always use the simplest and clearest language possible.
 Avoid technical language that members of the public may not understand.
-If you must use technical language, clearly explain what it means in plain English.
+If you must use technical language, clearly explain what it means.

 Keep sentences short